 - Visit Termination - If at any time during your visit, you become disruptive to the unit or if your presence is upsetting to the patient, you may be asked to leave.
 All patients have the right to refuse any visitor and have the option to terminate your visit at any time.

 - Contraband - The following items are considered to be contraband on all patient units.
 These items are not allowed on the unit.
 If a patient or visitor brings them in, they will be kept and stored until discharge: Alcohol or any drug related paraphernalia, sharp objects such as razors, scissors, glass bottles, mirrors, picture frames, needles, pins, aluminum cans, spiral notebooks, keys, make-up pencil sharpeners, paper clips, hair clips, underwire bras, and any other item with sharp edges or which can be broken to create sharp edges, shoe laces, belts, panty hose, rope, head bands, ace bandages, clothing with draw strings or long ties, matches and lighters, aerosol cans or fireworks of any kind, personal televisions, stereos, video games, CD players/recorders, boom boxes, computers, palm pilots, pagers, cell phones, any item with an electrical cord, etc., magazines, books, pictures or clothing items depicting drug or alcohol use, violence, racism, gangs, sexual situations or activities, Satanism or otherwise potentially offensive material, cameras, camcorders or any type of audio or visual recording device, weapons of any kind, candles or incense, plastic bags, medications of any kind, and any other item deemed inappropriate or dangerous by the clinical staff.

-We hope that you enjoy your visit at Aurora San Diego.
-Thank you for being a part of your friend or loved ones treatment.
-If you have any questions regarding these guidelines, please ask a member of our staff.
+We hope that you enjoy your visit to Aurora San Diego Hospital.
+If you have any questions regarding these guidelines, please ask any member of our hospital staff.